 - Choose "Export Transcript"

-- Select your format and destination (Files, email, etc.)
+- Select format and destination (Files, email, etc.)

 Web App (app.vidnotes.app):